yochaigal/cairn/barebones/barebones-core-rules.md

 | :-----: | :--: | :-----: | :--: | :-----: |
 |    2    | 3-5  |   6-8   | 9-11 |   12    |
 | Hostile | Wary | Curious | Kind | Helpful |

-## Morale

-- Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
-- Some groups may use their leader's WIL in place of their own.
-Lone foes must save when they're reduced to 0 HP.
-- Morale does not affect PCs.

 ## Hirelings